lauslim12-old/redis-twitter-console/README.md

 ## Database Schema

 Redis is not your usual database.
-It is a data-structure database used for caching, but with the right design, it could also be used as a conventional database.
+It is a data-structure database used for caching, but with the right design, it could also be used as a conventional database (with the additional feature of being extremely fast).
 We use hashes to store data, and hashes/lists/sorted sets to store identifiers, according to Redis's guide.
-In this application, the notation `uid` means user-id and `tid` means the tweet ID.
+In this application, the notation `uid` means user-id and `tid` means the tweet-id.

 Keys used here are as follows:

-- `next_user_id`, a sequence used to auto-increment `user_id`, used in `user`, `users`, and `tweet_users`.
+- `next_user_id`, a sequence used to auto-increment `user_id`, used in `user`, `users`, and `tweet_user`.
 - `next_tweet_id`, a sequence used to auto-increment `tweet_id`, used in `tweets` and `tweet_user`.
 - `users`, a hash to store all references of primary keys used to identify users (`uid`).
 - `user:{uid}`, a hash used to store the user's data.
 Referenced by the `users` hash.